10th Oct 2003, 23:30

-I own a 2003 Ford Escape, XLT, Loaded.
-Brake dust is excessive, but in reality, its fast, handles great, and the V^ has plenty of highway passing power to get you through.
+I own a 2003 Ford Escape, XLT, loaded.
+Brake dust is excessive, but in reality, it's fast, handles great, and the V6 has plenty of highway passing power to get you through.
 We have had no problems yet.

 I have a Ford Escape 2001, the problems are: